slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - The moment you cross a second border, you are an economic migrant, not a refugee.
 - Multicultural is by absurdum the true monocultural.

-> *"Politics is not the art of the possible.
-It consists in choosing between the disastrous and the unpalatable."
+> *"If you plan is for 1 year, plant rice.
+If you plan is for 10 years, plant trees.
+If you plan is for 100 years, educate children."
--- John Kenneth Galbraith*
+-- Confucius*

-> *"Love your neighbour, yet don’t pull down your hedge."
+> *"All bad precedents began as justifiable measures."
+-- Julius Caesar*

+> *"When people fear the government, there is tyranny.
+When government fears the people, there is liberty."
+-- Thomas Paine*

+> *"The Tree of Liberty must, from time to time, be watered with the blood of patriots."
--- Benjamin Franklin*
+-- Thomas Jefferson*

 > *"Good fences make good neighbors."
 -- Robert Frost*

-> *"All bad precedents began as justifiable measures."
--- Julius Caesar*

 > *"Love your country, but never trust its government." (...)
 "Never appeal to a man’s «better nature».
 He may not have one.
 Invoking his self-interest gives you more leverage." (...)
 "If you are part of a society that votes, then do so.
 There may be no candidates and measures you want to vote for...
 But there are certain to be ones you want to vote against.
 In case of doubt, vote against.
 By this rule you will rarely go wrong.
 If this is too blind for your taste, consult some well-meaning fool (there is always one around) and ask his advice.
 Then vote the other way.
 This enables you to be a good citizen (if such is your wish) without spending the enormous amount of time that truly intelligent exercise of the franchise requires."
 -- Robert A. Heinlein*

-> *"The disease of 20th century is utopianism, that of 21th century is hypernaive utopianism: libertarianism, wokism, cryptoism, techno-salvationism, etc, are identical in spirit to Communism." (...)
-"Independent is what people call you if your opinions don’t upset anybody."
+> *"I would rather have questions that can’t be answered than answers that can’t be questioned."
+-- Richard Feinman*

+> *"The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum."
--- Nassin Taleb*
+-- Noam Chomsky*

+> *"Politics is not the art of the possible.
+It consists in choosing between the disastrous and the unpalatable."
+-- John Kenneth Galbraith*

 > *"I love individuals.
 I hate groups of people.
 I hate a group of people with a «common purpose».
 Because pretty soon they have little hats.
 And armbands.
 And fight songs.
 And a list of people they’re going to visit at 3am.
 So, I dislike and despise groups of people.
 But I love individuals." (...)
 "Political correctness is America’s newest form of intolerance, and it is especially pernicious because it comes disguised as tolerance.
 It presents itself as fairness, yet attempts to restrict and control people’s language with strict codes and rigid rules."
 -- George Carlin*

+> *"The disease of 20th century is utopianism, that of 21th century is hypernaive utopianism: libertarianism, wokism, cryptoism, techno-salvationism, etc, are identical in spirit to Communism." (...)
+"Independent is what people call you if your opinions don’t upset anybody."
+-- Nassin Taleb*

 > *"Free people make free choices.
 Free choices mean you have unequal outcomes.
 You can have freedom or you can have equal outcomes.
 You can’t have both." (...)
 "Populism is what we call democracy when we don’t like the outcome." (...)